Welcome to our Frequently Asked Questions Section!

 You cannot use the book CHAINED to teach during a private lesson or class, unless all students have purchased a copy of the book.

-We're working on a teacher/student referral program, and expect that to launch in 2012 or 2013.
+We're working on a teacher/student referral program, and expect that to launch within a couple of years.